Ensuring a caring, stable home

 - Mild to severe medical needs, cerebral palsy, or seizure disorders

 - Autism (ASD) and Pervasive Developmental Delays (PDD)

 - Infants born exposed to, or dependent on, substances

 - Behavioral challenges requiring therapeutic intervention

-Lives in Forward Transition (LIFT): LIFT is a voluntary program for youth ages 16-22 who have been involved with DCF for a long period of time.
+Lives in Forward Transition (LIFT): LIFT is a voluntary program for youth in the foster care system ages 16-22 who have been involved with DCF for a long period of time.
 Through LIFT, these young people work intensively on their independent living skills, working with KDC staff on their goals and next living arrangements as they prepare for transition out of a foster care home.

-Independent Living Program: This transitional housing program helps young adults transition from long-term foster care into lives of independence.
-This community housing program offers independent living arrangements in a private apartment with daytime support staff.
-KDC’s close working relationships help young people build their skills for employment, education, budgeting and household management.
+Independent Living Program: This community housing program helps young adults transition from long-term foster care into lives of independence.
+While living in a private apartment, participants work with daytime support staff who help build their skills for employment, education, budgeting and household management.

 Who We Support

 KDC family services and foster care programs support children from birth through young adulthood (see program details above).
 KDC foster care participants typically have complex medical needs, developmental disabilities, or histories of trauma.
 Children and families may be referred through DCF or other community partners.